Earth May Soon Face A ‘Catastrophe Worse Than The Dinosaur Extinction,’ Scientist Says

 — Peter ????????⛰️????️????Brannen (@PeterBrannen1) February 10, 2019

-As reported by CTV News, a recent study in the journal, Nature, warned that global warming would wreak havoc on biodiversity by fueling “catastrophic” species loss.
-However, the researchers — spread across Britain, the United States, and South Africa — claim that such a path could be avoided if greenhouse gas emissions are successfully curbed.
+As reported by CTV News, a recent study in the journal Nature warned that global warming would wreak havoc on biodiversity by fueling “catastrophic” species loss.
+However, the researchers — spread across Britain, the U.S., and South Africa — claim that such a path could be avoided if greenhouse gas emissions are successfully curbed.

 The damage will allegedly occur over time as opposed to all at once, providing time for adaptation.